DotPhiB/hacs-appliance_monitor/README.md

 Energy over a sliding window has no such blind spot: brief blips are absorbed rather than treated as evidence of life, and a genuinely quiet appliance crosses the threshold on schedule.
 Starting is still judged on live power, because a cycle should be picked up at once.

 The two are the same measurement at different scales.
 Energy over a window is the rise of the cumulative energy curve, and over the window's length that is an average rate — as the window shrinks, the rate converges on the power at that instant.
-A window of 0 is that limit: the threshold is then read in watts and compared against each reading as it arrives, which is exactly how the pre-2.0 idle threshold behaved.
+A window of 0 is that limit: the threshold is then read in watts and compared against each reading as it arrives, which is exactly how the old idle threshold behaved.

 Windows shorter than the source's update interval are measured too, not rounded up to it: the reading straddling the window's edge counts only for the share of its interval that falls inside.
 So no window length is invalid — a given window and threshold either suit your appliance and its update rate or they don't, which is what the two fields are for.